menu

 During the 19th and 20th centuries, many Central and Eastern European states – such as Poland, Ukraine, the Czech Republic and Slovakia, as well as Lithuania, Latvia and Estonia – experienced modernization in the form of industrial development, urbanization, infrastructure expansion and social and political reform.
 The processes at the turn of the 20th century were often linked to the struggle for sovereignty and the strengthening of national identity, which was particularly important for countries that were striving for independence.
 Modernization and the associated rise in living standards often went hand in hand with increased nationalism and the affirmation of national culture and history, as well as attempts to produce national styles in architecture and art.
 The modern vision of the new society was inclusive and empowering for some, while exclusionary for others and their traditions and culture.
 At the end of the 20th century, modernization processes were in turn linked to the fall of the Iron Curtain and transitions to capitalist economies.

-During the next edition of the Exercising Modernity Academy, we also want to ask questions about the role culture and art played in these continuous processes of identity formation.
+During the Exercising Modernity Academy 2024, we also wanted to ask questions about the role culture and art played in these continuous processes of identity formation.
 To what extent was architecture, literature, painting, theater or film an instrument of change, and to what extent was it a symbolic signpost for aspirations?
 Can one see the scars in the space testifying to phantom boundaries?
 How is unwanted heritage sometimes incorporated and ingrained into the narratives of the communities it serves?
 What are the strategies for incorporating it without risking triggering conflicts and evoking traumatic memories?
 What are the consequences and social costs of forced modernization according to a particular narrative or political agenda, or is it actually a step toward modernity becoming the realization of dreams for prosperity and peace?

-This year’s Academy, where we will encourage broader reflection on these issues through lectures, seminars and workshops, will be held in Berlin from 17–22 September 2024, with a program focused on topics divided into three thematic blocks.
+Exercising Modernity Academy 2024, where we encouraged broader reflection on these issues through lectures, seminars and workshops, was held in Berlin from 17–22 September 2024, with a program focused on topics divided into three thematic blocks.

 BLOCK I